 Scheduling: Students are responsible for scheduling the date and time for their defense as well as reserving a room (or setting up a zoom link).
 We encourage students to consult with their primary thesis advisor as to whether there is an available space for the defense in their department; if not, the CHC will assist in identifying a location.
-The Undergraduate Student Support Manager will send an email confirming the defense date, time, and location approximately 20 days in advance of the defense.
-The student should circulate a final copy of the thesis which has been formatted according to the CHC's specifications to the committee and to the Undergraduate Student Support Manager 10 calendar days before the defense.
+The Academic Thesis and Programs Manager will send an email confirming the defense date, time, and location approximately 20 days in advance of the defense.
+The student should circulate a final copy of the thesis which has been formatted according to the CHC's specifications to the committee and to the Academic Thesis and Programs manager 10 calendar days before the defense.
 If the student has not circulated the defense draft of the thesis in that timeframe, the primary thesis advisor and CHC representative may ask the student to postpone the defense.